SunAge: Raak-Zun Campaign

 It is revealed Sauk, as he returns to his tribe, is immediately arrested by the orders of the Great Oracle, whom perceives him as a heretic and predicts he may provoke the "day of severance", leading to a possible Raak-Zun civil war.
-Sauk's brother Madok attempts pleading for Sauk's release, but it's denied until Federal forces launch a raid at the monolith where Sauk is imprisoned.
+Sauk's brother Madok attempts pleading for Sauk's release, but it is denied until Federal forces launch a raid at the monolith where Sauk is imprisoned.
 After fighting off the invading humans, Madok gains the permission from the Oracle to release Sauk and allow him back to the tribe under strict watch from Grull, Madok's loyal Golgotha.
 When a border outpost is attacked while Madok conducts a massive assault to the Federal Dome, Sauk takes the chance to lead a counterstrike and restore his honor until he comes across a strange pit, thriving with luminous yellow tentacles.
-Despite Grull's warning, Sauk allows himself to be taken and swallowed by an aberration, believing it's a manifestation of the mutant god Raak, and then transports his forces to Elysium, where he engages both Sentinel and Federal forces and takes the General hostage for interrogation, reminding the General's folly of letting Sauk alive when he kept Lex hostage.
+Despite Grull's warning, Sauk allows himself to be taken and swallowed by an aberration, believing it is a manifestation of the mutant god Raak, and then transports his forces to Elysium, where he engages both Sentinel and Federal forces and takes the General hostage for interrogation, reminding the General's folly of letting Sauk alive when he kept Lex hostage.

 Grull returns to Madok to warn him of Sauk's betrayal, as the Raak-Zun stay divided between Sauk and the Oracle's followers, and Madok leads his forces alongside Grull in an attempted crusade to eliminate Sauk before the Oracle grows too weak.
 However, the attack is failed as Madok and Grull are captured and brought before Sauk, whom then kills Madok by tearing his heart apart, letting Grull leave to take the corpse back to Earth for burial.
 Sauk's forces push though the remaining Federal defenders to an underground Sentinel facility entrance at the same time Grull fights back the Federal forces at the shrine where Sauk was first arrested, to bury Madok.
 However, the Oracle also passes away after being long drained by Sauk's aberration.
 At the underground site, Sauk discovers that the aberration is actually an enormous being imprisoned by the Sentinels.
 Securing it, Sauk discovers he must sacrifice himself to ascend into the aberration, which he does.
 The aberration awakes and starts draining life out of Elysium.